 It’s easy to feel terrible when your only meals are street food and convenience food.
 While it’s ok to travel with a tight budget for food, and this travel style is popular among many younger travelers, it’s also a good travel self-care to splurge on food once in a while.
 A nice meal in a high-quality local restaurant is not only a great way to give yourself travel self-care that helps you feel rejuvenated, it, itself, can also be a powerful travel experience.

 If you ask travelers who traveled extensively a decade or more ago to talk about their travels, it’s likely that they will be able to describe a particular meal at a particular restaurant much more vividly than monuments, artwork, or architecture that they saw during their travels.
 Dining well matters, and it’s a way to merge good self-care with good travel.
+If dining alone in a restaurant feels intimidating, check out my guide to making it a little easier.

 4. Keep taking your medication